Parents' Grocery Shopping Tips

 - Canola oil

 Cooking is great.
 But for most families, it's not realistic to cook everything, at every meal, from scratch.

-When you buy processed foods, check the Nutrition Facts label and choose items that are lower in sugar, saturated fat, and sodium, meaning a single serving makes up 5% or less of the daily limit for these ingredients.
+When you buy processed foods, check the Nutrition Facts label and choose those that are lower in sugar, saturated fat, and sodium, meaning a single serving makes up 5% or less of the daily limit for these ingredients.

-Foods are high in sugar, salt, and saturated fat if a serving provides 20% or more of each nutrient.
+Foods are high in sugar, salt, and saturated fat if a serving has 20% or more of each one.